Skip to main content

 MEDIUM AVAILABILITY

-Traditional Micronesian cuisine offers many vegetarian options including taro, breadfruit, banana, coconut dishes, and Yapese taro fritters.
-However, seafood and pork are staples.
-Specify "no meat or fish" clearly.
-Chinese restaurants in Kolonia offer vegetable stir-fries.
+Traditional Micronesian cooking gives vegetarians plenty to work with: taro, breadfruit, banana, coconut dishes, and Yapese taro fritters.
+That said, seafood and pork run through most menus, so say "no meat or fish" clearly.
+Chinese restaurants in Kolonia do vegetable stir-fries.

 vegan